YosysHQ/yosys/README.md

   `abc9` to preserve the integrity of carry-chains.
 Specifying this attribute onto a bus port will affect only its most significant bit.

+- The port attribute ``abc_arrival`` specifies an integer (for output ports only) to be used as the arrival time of this sequential port.
+It can be used, for example, to specify the clk-to-Q delay of a flip-flop for consideration during techmapping.

 Non-standard or SystemVerilog features for formal verification
 ==============================================================